linq2db/linq2db/Doc/articles/get-started/install/index.md

 * Click on the **Browse** or the **Updates** tab

-* Select the `linq2db.SqlServer` package and the desired version and confirm [list of supported databases](/articles/general/databases.html)
+* Select the `linq2db.SqlServer` package and the desired version and confirm (see [list of supported databases](/articles/general/databases.html))

 > [!TIP]
-> `linq2db` package contains all data providers in bundle.
-It dynamically loads specific data provider based on configuration.
+> `linq2db` package contains all Data Providers in bundle and loads their libraries dynamically.
-> For simplyfying usage LINQ To DB has many helper packages `linq2db.*` that just reference required libraries for specific database provider.
+> For simplyfying usage, LINQ To DB has many helper packages `linq2db.*` that  reference required libraries and provide [T4 Templates](/articles/Source/LinqToDB.Templates/README.html) for particular Data Provider.

 #### Using NuGet's [Package Manager Console (PMC)](https://docs.microsoft.com/nuget/tools/package-manager-console)